Modeling and mitigating human annotation errors to design efficient stream processing systems with human-in-the-loop machine learning: Human error framework

-\paragraph{1) Serial Ordering-induced Mistakes} The annotation schedule in which the tasks are presented to an annotator may prevent the annotator from adequately apprehending a concept, hence introducing mistakes.
-The main types of mistake includes: \begin{itemize} \item Concept not acquired yet: The annotator is asked to annotate an instance of a class for which s/he has not seen a sufficient number of examples to learn the concept overall. \item Erroneous concept with missing or extraneous features.
-At best this blends categories and at worst creates uncertainty. \end{itemize}
+The annotation schedule in which the tasks are presented to an annotator may prevent the annotator from adequately apprehending a concept, hence introducing mistakes.
+The main types of mistake include: \begin{itemize} \item Concept not acquired yet: The annotator is asked to annotate an instance of a class for which s/he has not seen a sufficient number of examples to learn the concept overall. \item Erroneous concept with missing or extraneous features: At best this blends categories and at worst creates uncertainty. \end{itemize}